maplant/mgf/README.md

 commonly found in games, such as `Spheres` and `Capsules`, and does not and cannot provide fast and accurate moving mesh on mesh collisions.

+As of version 1.1, MGF provides a limited form of GJK discrete collision detection, although in its current form it is quite limited.

 ## Things to keep in mind

 One interesting result of the implementation is that the direction of the normal